StefanoDalMas/NeoVim_config/README.md

 # NeoVim_config

 My personal config for NeoVim.
-The base plugins are in [NVChad](https://nvchad.com)
+The base plugins are from [NVChad](https://nvchad.com)

 ## Prerequisites